What is the difference between a hard hike and a major expedition to, say, the North Pole? Apart from the cold.

 I like you.
 You’ve taken the time to read this post, and I appreciate that.
 Now, why not swing by https://treksumo.com where you’ll find gear reviews, hiking running, and trekking information written by me and my blogging partner in crime, Jake.
 We’ll be waiting for you.

 In the event of a medical emergency, contact the nearest medical facility for assistance.
 Do we neither endorse nor recommend any particular claims, opinions, procedures, or products highlighted directly on the site or through links to an external website.

-Always, consult your physician or a qualified medical professional for exact information before deciding on changing your lifestyle or diet depending upon the information given on this article.
+Always, consult your physician or a qualified medical professional for exact information before deciding on changing your lifestyle or diet depending on the information given in this article.